Fleischer's Auctions

 Note: This artifact is classified as an antique under U.S. federal law (18 U.S.C. § 921(a)(16)) and is not considered a firearm for federal transfer purposes; no FFL is required.
 State/local laws and any export/import restrictions (including ITAR/EAR) may still apply.
 Buyers are responsible for compliance and for arranging any permits or shipping approvals.

-BUYER IS RESPONSIBLE FOR PICK-UP/SHIPPING ARRANGMENT.
+BUYER IS RESPONSIBLE FOR PICK-UP/SHIPPING ARRANGEMENT.

 [Relics, Militaria, Accouterment, Equipment, Uniforms] [Cannon, Ordnance, Artillery] [Late Indian Wars]